i-aka5h/Hack-October/README.md

 # Hack-October

 A repository for beginner contributors in Hacktoberfest '22.
-You can create a file , upload a new program and create a pull/merge request.
+You can create a file , upload a new project and create a pull/merge request.
 Make sure the program is error free and well commented.
 Multiple languages allowed

 This is a good project for beginners to get some hands-on experience